Brian Burke (Australian politician): Path to premier

 Over the 1970s, the Labor Party failed to come close to defeating the Liberal/National Country Coalition led by Charles Court.
 The Coalition had an advantage due to malapportionment favouring rural areas.
 After the 1977 election, Burke contested the Labor Party's deputy leadership, but was beaten by Mal Bryce by one vote.
 Following the 1980 election, Burke, Arthur Tonkin and Bryce began planning to remove Davies as party leader.
 With Tonkin never in serious leadership contention, Burke had to convince Bryce that he was the best man to lead the party.
 Bryce eventually came around for Burke, reasoning that Burke had better media and fundraising skills, necessary as the party was short on funds.
 Bryce told his followers to support Burke, who mostly went through with that.
 There was some trepidation however, with a few people seeing him as a risk.
 On 18 September 1981, Burke defeated Davies in a Labor Party leadership spill 20 votes to 11, and so he became the leader of the opposition.
 Bryce was elected deputy leader of the Labor Party and so he became the deputy leader of the opposition.
 He then appointed the Burke shadow ministry.
 Burke himself was appointed shadow treasurer and the shadow minister for immigration, ethnic affairs, economic affairs, federal affairs and aboriginal affairs.
-At 34 years old, Burke was the fourth-youngest ever opposition leader.
+At 34 years old, Burke was the fourth-youngest ever opposition leader at the time.
 Upon becoming leader, Burke said to Bryce, "are we happy and agreed—I’m responsible for image and marketing; you’re responsible for policy and substance".

 Following his ascension to the leadership of the Labor Party, Burke changed his demeanour.
 In an effort to remove his image as a larrikin, he asked a colleague to prepare a paper on the type of persona to show to the public.
 He lost weight and wore dark business suits.
 Burke took inspiration from populist American politician Huey Long, who had positioned himself as a champion of the poor.
 Beazley had given Burke a copy of Huey Long, a 1969 biography written by T. Harry Williams.
 Bryce said that "it was simply common practice for Burke to bring the biography into Parliament.
 It was the most read book I had ever seen him read over a long time working closely with him."
 Quentin Beresford posited in his biography, The godfather: the life of Brian Burke, that Burke saw similarities between himself and Long.
 They both came from large families, were skilled at manipulating people, did not have any fundamental political philosophy, and were entrepreneurial.